Xenonesis/omni.AI/CONTRIBUTING.md

 ## 📜 **Code of Conduct**

 This project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [support@omniverse.ai](mailto:support@omniverse.ai).
+Please report unacceptable behavior to [itisaddy7@gmail.com](mailto:itisaddy7@gmail.com).

 ## 🚀 **Getting Started**